-More than 85,500 people a year experience the wonder of nature at Mendocino Coast Botanical Gardens, in all its seasons.
-This is a place to play, to contemplate, to learn, to relax, to touch, to smell, to feel, to enjoy, to be inspired, and to experience the simple wonder and beauty of life.
+Each year, more than 100,000 people experience the wonder of nature at Mendocino Coast Botanical Gardens in all its seasons.
+This nonprofit botanical escape is a place to play, to contemplate, to learn, to relax, to touch, to smell, to feel, to enjoy, to be inspired, and to experience the simple joy and beauty of life.

 The Gardens is known for its tender species Rhododendrons that produce some of the most fragrant blossoms of the year.
-Native to the cloud forests of Southeast Asia and the Himalayas, these gems are restricted to a narrow band along the northern California coast in the U.S., where they thrive in the foggy, coastal climate.
+Native to the cloud forests of Southeast Asia and the Himalayas, these gems are by their growing requirements to a narrow band along the northern California coast in the U.S., where they thrive in the foggy, coastal climate.

 In March and April, hybrid rhododendrons tower overhead, dropping petals on the trails below.
 These old-time hybrids, planted over 40 years ago, are hard to find in nurseries today.
 Yet hybrids such as 'Cynthia' with its pink trusses continue to elicit enthusiastic responses from visitors.
 A special group is our Fort Bragg Collection, comprised of rhododendrons hybridized in Fort Bragg.
 Some, such as 'Noyo Chief,' the official flower of Fort Bragg, have become popular in the nursery trade.

 The Perennial Garden is a delight with bulbs, flowers and grasses blooming from spring to fall.
 Visitors are often surprised that a mild and sometimes foggy climate can accommodate cactus and succulents, yet many grow well here.